Skip to main content

 Accommodations are provided.
 Participants are responsible for some meals and transportation to the retreat site.

-Applicants will submit a 2-page description of their project and an achievable but detailed set of goals for the 3
+Applicants will submit a 2-page description of their project and a detailed set of goals for the three-day experience.
+Applications should include:

-The experience is limited to 10 participants and selections will take into consideration the interdisciplinary nature of the group, quality of
+The experience is limited to 10 participants.
+Selection criteria will include the interdisciplinary nature of the group, quality of the project, clarity of goals, and representation across career stages.
+Priority will be given to DRN members.

 The conversations with others build community and the support helps with the writing process.
 Also, the advice from consultants is extremely helpful.